SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-17-covid-vaccines-infertility.md

 on the scalp if you have head lice.
 Fair enough, so far.

-For essentially superstitious reasons, the right-wing conspiracy nuts think it's a "secret" cure for COVID-19 that big bad pharma doesn't want you to know about.
+For essentially superstitious reasons, the right-wing conspiracy nuts think it's a "secret" cure for COVID-19 that Big Bad Pharma doesn't want you to know about.
 As a result they've been filling up poison control units by eating doses fit for horses.
-They're afraid of the vaccines because they think they'll be infertile, but&hellip;
+They're afraid of real prevention by vaccines because they think they'll become infertile, but&hellip;

 <blockquote class="twitter-tweet">
   <p lang="en" dir="ltr">